UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   OR "welfare system" OR "social welfare" OR "social security" OR "social sustainability" OR "social polic*"
-  OR "social justice" OR "social sustainability" OR "social mobility" OR "social class" OR "climate justice" OR "environmental justice" OR "global justice" OR "poverty" OR "low income" OR "economic burden" OR "socioeconomic" OR "debt" OR "microfinance" OR "homeless*" OR "neoliberal"
+  OR "social justice" OR "social sustainability" OR "social mobility" OR "social class" OR "climate justice" OR "environmental justice" OR "global justice" OR "poverty" OR "low income" OR "socioeconomic" OR "debt" OR "microfinance" OR "homeless*" OR "neoliberal" OR "disadvantaged" OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$" OR "indigenous" OR "autochthonous people$" OR "autochthonous communit*" OR "autochthonous societ*" OR "sami" OR "sapmi" OR "saami"
-  OR "disadvantaged" OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$" OR "indigenous" OR "autochthonous" OR "sami" OR "sapmi" OR "saami" OR "minority group$" OR "minority language$" OR "minority stress" OR "ethnicity" OR "ethnic"
+  OR "minority group$" OR "minority language$" OR "minority stress" OR "ethnicity" OR "ethnic"
   OR ("caste" NOT ("bee$" OR "termite$" OR "ant" OR "ants" OR "insect$" OR "hymenoptera" OR "queen"))